meghaldonde/GrowersBrains/README.md

 # To run the app in development

 1. Run `npm install` from the **root**
-2. run `npm run server:Dev` from the root
+2. run `npm run server:dev` from the root

 ## Set environment variables